AICorpGlobal/HR-Job/Job-Role-Definition/SoftwareEngineer.md

 - 3+ years of full software development life cycle, including coding standards, code reviews, source control management, build processes, testing, and operations experience
 - Bachelor's degree in computer science or equivalent

+## How to apply :
+send your resume with cover letter to any of the emails
+ - jobs@aicorp.co.in
+ - hr@aicorp.co.in